 The undersigned hereby constitutes and appoints David A. Bell, Sean F. Orr and Nicholas J. Camera, and each of them, his true and lawful agents and proxies, with full power of substitution in each, to represent the undersigned at the Annual Meeting of Stockholders of THE INTERPUBLIC GROUP OF COMPANIES, INC. to be held in The Equitable Center, 787 Seventh Avenue, New York, New York, on Tuesday, May 20, 2003 at 9:30 A.M.
 Eastern Time, and at any adjournments thereof, on all matters to come before the meeting.
-If you are a participant in The Interpublic Group of Companies, Inc. Savings Plan (the "Plan"), this card also constitutes voting instructions by the undersigned to JPMorgan Chase Bank ("JPMorgan"), the trustee of the trust maintained under the Plan, for all shares held of record by JPMorgan as to which the undersigned is entitled to direct the voting.
-Any shares for which voting instructions are not timely received, will not be voted by JPMorgan, JPMorgan will vote any unallocated shares held under the Plan in the same proportion as it votes shares for which timely instructions are received.
+If you are a participant in the True North Communications Inc. Retirement Plan (the "Plan"), this card also constitutes voting instructions by the undersigned to Fidelity Management Trust Company ("Fidelity"), the trustee of the trust maintained under the Plan, for all shares held of record by Fidelity as to which the undersigned is entitled to direct the voting.
+Any shares for which voting instructions are not timely received, and as respects any unallocated shares held under the Plan, Fidelity will cause all such shares to be voted in the same proportion as it votes shares for which timely instructions are received.